rogerkeays/fluent/README.md

   * *Fluent* may not be compatible with other `javac` plugins, though so far it seems to play nice with Lombok and [Unchecked](https://github.com/rogerkeays/unchecked), at least.
   * If you are using *Fluent* with [Unchecked](https://github.com/rogerkeays/unchecked) on JDK 9 or 10, you must specify the `-Xplugin:fluent` option first.

 Please submit issues to the [github issue tracker](https://github.com/rogerkeays/fluent/issues).
 Be sure to include the JDK version and build tools you are using.
-Before submitted a bug, please try a clean build of your project.
+A snippet of the code causing the problem will help to reproduce the bug.
+Before submitting, please try a clean build of your project.

 ## Discussions